What are the potential changes going to into 2021?

 - Family Investment Companies (FICs).
 As companies pay corporate tax as opposed to CGT and the current rate of corporate tax is 19%, it may be worth transferring any shares or other assets into an FIC.
 This would crystallise any existing CGT liability as well as provide other tax benefits, including in relation to income tax and inheritance tax.
 You can find out more about FICs on our website here

-If you would like to discuss any of the options above or just want to speak to one corporate lawyers, then please contact us on 0161 941 4000 or via email at firstname.lastname@example.org.
+If you would like to discuss any of the options above or just want to speak to one of our corporate lawyers, then please contact us on 0161 941 4000 or via email at firstname.lastname@example.org.